calmmage/botspot/examples/components_examples/chat_binder_demo/README.md

 - `/start` - Get a welcome message with available commands
 - `/bind_chat [key]` - Bind the current chat to you with an optional key (defaults to "default")
 - `/unbind_chat [key]` - Unbind the chat from you with the specified key
+- `/bind_status` - Check if the current chat is bound to you and with which keys
 - `/list_chats` - List all chats bound to you
 - `/get_chat [key]` - Get the chat ID for a specific key